CoronaWhy/befair/README.md

 * [Apache Superset](https://github.com/apache/superset) (in progress)
 * [FAIRDataPoint](https://github.com/FAIRDataTeam/FAIRDataPoint) (in progress)

-To Do (please join the project if you want to contribute!):
+To Do (we re accepting Pull Requests, please join the project if you want to contribute!):
 * CoronaWhy API http://api.apps.coronawhy.org (FastAPI with Swagger)
 * Elasticsearch http://es.apps.coronawhy.org
 * SPARQL http://sparql.apps.coronawhy.org (Virtuoso as a service)